kmshraj/protractorIE/README.md

 ├── .gitignore
 ├── config.ts          # Project Configuration File
 ├── package.json       # NPM Package File
-├── package-lock.json  # Auto-generated file - ** IF YOU HAVE THIS FILE PLEASE DON'T UPLOAD IT TO THE REPOSITORY AND TELL ME [Saray Gomez] TO DISABLE THIS OPTION ** -
+├── package-lock.json  # Auto-generated file - ** IF YOU HAVE THIS FILE PLEASE DON'T UPLOAD IT TO THE REPOSITORY AND TELL ME TO DISABLE THIS OPTION ** -
 ├── README.md
 ├── tsconfig.json       # TS Configuration File
 └── tslint.json        # TSLint Configuration File